"Venice vaporetto will give you a chance to have a romantic but inexpensive ride down the Grand Canal of Venice..."

 So, taking a Venice people mover is our best suggestion.

 When you plan to use a vaporetto to get downtown instead of your cruise ship organized water transfer, make sure it's for the right reasons: for enjoying the vaporetto route and seeing the Grand Canal.

 Some cruise guests do it thinking they would save money that way but that is often times not the case.

-Even if you walk to Piazzale Roma and purchase a 36 hour vaporetto pass, the price will probably be about the same as your cruise line's unlimited use ticket for their water transfer boat.
+Even if you walk/take a people mover to Piazzale Roma and purchase a 36 hour vaporetto pass, the price will probably be about the same as your cruise line's unlimited use ticket for their water transfer boat.

-In other words, their purpose is to help people who are getting off their cruise ships reach their hotels downtown Venice or vice versa.
+So, there are vaporettos that leave right there from the venice cruise port itself but their purpose is to help people who are getting off their cruise ships after a finished cruise to reach their hotels downtown Venice or vice versa.

 These are run by a private company Alilaguna and they go straight to San Marco down the Giudecca canal.